TopoToolbox/pytopotoolbox/docs/index.rst

 Contributing
 ------------

-If you would like to contribute to pytopotoolbox, refer to the :doc:`_temp/CONTRIBUTING`.
+If you would like to contribute to pytopotoolbox, refer to the :doc:`CONTRIBUTING`.

 .. toctree::
    :maxdepth: 1